-Welcome to Green Schools, Bayview Education Centre!Back To News
+Welcome to Green Schools, Bayview Education Centre!Back to stories

 Bayview Education Centre is located on the western coast of Cape Breton in the small town of Port Hood.
 Bayview just joined the Green Schools community this September and as their Engagement Officer, I’m excited to get to know staff and students this year.